aileot/vim-among_HML/README.md

 ## Notice

-If you prefer fraction to decimal, either numberator or denominator must be a decimal.
+If you prefer fraction to decimal, either numerator or denominator must be a decimal.

 In Vim/Neovim, a ratio of Integers is an Integer: